 Meet our TEAM.

-Our Doulas & Wellness team members take pride in working with families during their pregnancy, birth, and postpartum journey’s.
+Our birthworkers take pride in working with families during their pregnancy, birth, and postpartum journey’s.
 Learn more about our team members below!

 • Tricia Alexander